0nix/ggj21/twine/scriptstuff.md

 Lietzka sits up and after a brief silence she responds, "I don't believe this.
 You actually trust them, don't you?"
 She says.

 "They look out for us, Nadine.
-Sometimes they might be a bit unpallatable or brutish, but it's all well and good."
+Sometimes they might be a bit unpalatable or brutish, but it's all well and good."
 Hassel says, with a bit more firmness.

 Lietzka starts laughing in response.
 First a bit softly, then raising up in volume to a sort of cackle.
 This has Hassel stunned since you observe he has stopped moving or speaking.
 After she's done cackling, she breathes in heavily and stands up.
 "Enjoy your breakfast, Albert.
 I'm not hungry anymore." she says before going back to the bed chamber.

 "Wait, wait, w-wait.
 Nadine?
 Wh-where are you going?"
 Hassel inquires with a tinge of nervousness.

-Leitzka doesn't respond until she emerges from the halway, dressed up.
+Leitzka doesn't respond until she emerges from the hallway, dressed up.
 "A couple of days ago, I asked myself.
 Now I know.
 I can't really trust you, Albert.
-Can't trust you to keep to yourself, can't trust you to do something righ, I can't even trust you to have thoughts made on your own."
+Can't trust you to keep to yourself, can't trust you to do something right, I can't even trust you to have thoughts made on your own."

 "What's that supposed to mean?
 What is all this out of the blue, Nadine?"
 Hassel asks, increasingly incensed.